minagawah/cra-ts-emotion-tailwind-solution/README.md

 }
 ```

-Also, needs `config-overrides.js` for we are to rewire the configurations.
+Also, needs `config-overrides.js` for we are to rewire the configurations:
+(I will explain of the contents later because it differs for each approach)

 ```shell
 touch ./config-overrides.js